 How This Avocado Chocolate Ice Cream Came to Be

 My whole family just loves ice cream, but I might be the biggest ice cream lover of them all.
-I used to do my best to single-handedly devour large amounts of ice cream when I was little (while simultaneously doing homework and watching TV after school…..and no, I don’t recommend that combination to anyone), and then used to work in an ice cream parlor during my high school years.
-I don’t recommend that either.
+I used to do my best to single-handedly devour large amounts of ice cream when I was little (while simultaneously doing homework and watching TV after school), and then used to work in an ice cream parlor during my high school years.

-My forearm got a good workout with all of the dipping, but it was just too tempting of a job and ice cream doesn’t make for a very healthful dinner.
-(There were just way too many days when I would come home after too much indulging and was too full for dinner.
-Like I said–not good.)
+My forearm got a good workout with all of the dipping, but it was just too tempting and ice cream doesn't make for a very healthful dinner.
+There were just way too many days when I would come home too full for dinner.
+Like I said--not good.)

-Whenever we go on a trip, we often stop at a Whole Foods for a low-carb vegan ice cream treat, but we’re always set back big time in our wallets.
-And the carrageenan makes our tummies a bit upset……well, on one of our most recent trips, we noticed Avocado Ice Cream in the store’s freezer.
+Whenever we go on a trip, we often stop at a Whole Foods for a low-carb vegan ice cream (overpriced) treat, but on one of our most recent trips, we noticed Avocado Ice Cream in the store's freezer.